-Applying to the PhD in social work program
+Applying to the PhD in Social Work Program

 Applications are evaluated based on potential for independent research and knowledge development in social work.
 While preference is given to applicants with post-master’s work experience, there is not a set amount or type of experience required, and all of the applicant's previous experiences and career goals are considered.